Research and Advocacy Associate, Public Lands Project

 Claire Moser is a Research and Advocacy Associate with the Public Lands Project at American Progress.
 Prior to joining American Progress, Moser worked as the manager of government and public affairs at the National Association of Clean Water Agencies, or NACWA, where she advocated on behalf of the nation’s public clean water agencies on an array of environmental policy issues.
 Previously, she worked in the Environment Group at the Pew Charitable Trusts, focusing on the protection of wilderness areas and U.S. public lands.

-Moser holds a bachelor’s degree in city and regional planning from Cornell University and is currently completing a master’s degree in applied economics at Johns Hopkins University.
+Moser holds a bachelor’s degree in city and regional planning from Cornell University and a master’s degree in applied economics at Johns Hopkins University.